 Users must keep passwords confidential and not share it with anyone else.

-6.1.
-All Company mobile devices (including, without limitation, laptops, tablets and mobile telephones) should be kept securely by Users using secure cases where appropriate.
-Users should not leave such mobile devices unattended other than at their homes or Company premises.
+All mobile devices (including, without limitation, laptops, tablets and mobile telephones) should be kept securely by Users using secure cases where appropriate.
+Users should not leave such mobile devices unattended other than at their homes or business premises.

 Users are not permitted to connect any of their personal hardware to the IT Systems without the express approval of the IT Department in writing.